Skip to main content Skip to navigation

 Assistant Professor in Theatre and Performance Studies

-Director of Graduate Studies (Department of Theatre and Performance Studies)
+Director of Graduate Studies

 About:

 I have held positions in the Department of Theatre, Film and Television Studies at the University of Glasgow, where I worked on the AHRC-funded project ‘Live Art in Scotland’.
 I have also taught in the Drama department at Queen Mary University of London, the Royal Conservatoire of Scotland, and in the English department at King’s College London, where I received my PhD in 2020, and an Elsevier Outstanding Thesis Prize in 2021.
 In 2019, I was a Visiting International Fellow at the Smithsonian’s National Portrait Gallery and have collaborated with cultural institutions and galleries such as Tate, the Women of the World Foundation, Glasgow’s Centre for Contemporary Arts and London’s Institute of Contemporary Art to run public programmes and seminar series for artists and the general public.
 I regularly write reviews and essays about art and culture for publications such as frieze, ArtReview, the Times Literary Supplement, and LA Review of Books, and in 2020, I wrote a monthly column for Elephant magazine about sex and desire.
 In 2023, I was the winner of the Early Career Researcher Prize from the Theatre and Performance Research Association for my article, 'Returning to the Scene of the Crime: Gendered and Racialized in Ana Mendieta’s Rape Scene’ for Art Journal.
-I am a member of Performance Studies International, the Association for Art History and Historical Materialism.
+I am a member of Performance Studies International, the Association for Art History and Historical Materialism's Sexuality and Political Economy Network.

-• Contemporary queer and trans visual cultures
+• Contemporary queer and trans performance and visual cultures

-• Queer and feminist theory
+• Aesthetic and critical theory

 • Archives, oral history and historiography of art and performance